GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/README.md

 [(Back to top)](#table-of-contents)

-## 🏗️Data Architecture And Governance
+## 🗂Data Architecture And Governance

 This project uses a **Microsoft Fabric Lakehouse** with a clear separation between **data preparation** and **analytics**.